Manuel87/LetterMachine/README.md

 //ToDo: preview video

-The original script I developed two years ago and now decided to make public / opensource.
+The original script I developed two years ago and finally decided to make public / opensource.
-Until now I only used it for my own needs of font preproduciton… so actually I wasn’t able yet to test it with an existing symbol font.
+Until now I only used it for my own needs of font preproduciton …

-some actual fonts -> http://www.youworkforthem.com/vectors/handset-type (I think they come as svgs > import > name > go :)
+some actual fonts which could benefit -> http://www.youworkforthem.com/vectors/handset-type (I think they come as svgs > import > name > go :)

 Lisence: GNU GENERAL PUBLIC LISENCE